SamodumkinSergei/ostis-geography/README.md

 The place for scripts of your app.

 #### build_problem_solver.sh [-f, --full]
 Build the problem-solver of your app.
-Use an argument *-f* or *--full* for a complete rebuild of the problem-solver with the deleting of the *ostis-web-platform/sc-machine/bin* and *ostis-web-platform/sc-machine/build* folders.
+Use an argument *-f* or *--full* for a complete rebuild of the problem-solver with the deleting of the *bin* and *build* folders.

 #### install_ostis.sh
 Install or update the OSTIS platform.